kckecheng/cheatsheets/gdb.rst

 Connect to the gdb server and begin kernel debugging
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- Load linux gdb scripts

-  After compiling the linux kernel, there will be symbol link named "vmlinux-gdb.py" points to scripts/gdb/vmlinux-gdb.py.
-To load it:
+- Load linux gdb scripts: after compiling the linux kernel, there will be symbol link named "vmlinux-gdb.py" points to scripts/gdb/vmlinux-gdb.py.

   ::

     # scripts can be loaded manually as below:
-    # gdb vmlinux
-    # add-auto-load-safe-path /path/to/linux/src/root
-    # source vmlinux-gdb.py
+    # it is highly recommended to start gdb from the kernel source root directory
     echo "add-auto-load-safe-path /path/to/linux/src/root" > ~/.gdbinit
-    gdb vmlinux
+    gdb
     info auto-load

 - Attach to the qemu process with gdb: